numenta/nupic.core-legacy/README.md

     ARCHFLAGS="-arch x86_64" python setup.py install

 Alternatively, you can use the `develop` command to link to Python source code in place.
-This is useful if you are changing NuPIC Python code because you don't need to recompile between changes.
+This is useful if you are changing Python code because you don't need to recompile between changes.

     python setup.py develop